Fighting For Important Causes In State And Federal Courts

 Between the court-ordered penalties, the lost academic and professional opportunities, and the damage to their reputation, a criminal charge can destroy everything that your son or daughter has worked so hard to achieve.
 Make sure you take swift and effective action to protect your child’s future.
 If your son or daughter was arrested and charged with a crime at college, look to Shubin Law for aggressive legal representation.
 Pennsylvania defense lawyer Andrew Shubin has years of experience defending college students against a wide array of felony and misdemeanor charges, and is ready to put his experience to work for your family.
 For a free consultation, contact us online, or call (814) 867-3115 today.

-Campus Crimes Our Student Defense Attorneys Handle
+College Campus Crimes Our Student Criminal Defense Attorneys Handle

 Any person can be charged with any crime, regardless of his or her age.
 However, some types of offenses tend to be more prevalent among college students and young adults, such as drunk driving, marijuana possession, and hazing-related charges.

 At Shubin Law, our accomplished legal team possesses the knowledge, the skill, and the experience to strategically defend students facing a broad range of criminal charges in Pennsylvania, from high-level felony charges to minor offenses like disorderly conduct.
 Some of the most common campus crimes that college student defense lawyer Andrew Shubin handles include the following:

 - Prescription painkillers (OxyContin, Percocet, Vicodin, Xanax)

 - Psilocybin mushrooms (magic mushrooms)

 DUI/DWI charges (driving under the influence/driving while intoxicated)

 - DUI with drugs

 - Indecent exposure (flashing)